-Customers, governments and other stakeholders are increasingly focused on the materials and chemical substances used in products and packaging.
-With regard to medical products, stakeholders are especially focused on health and safety and environmental impacts, especially at product end-of-life.
-In some countries, legislation restricts the use of specific substances in products (see Case Study: Materials Restrictions).
-Customers are also interested in which materials are recyclable, such as in product packaging.
+Customers, governments and other stakeholders are also increasingly focused on the materials and chemical substances used in products and packaging.
+With regard to medical products, key issues include health and safety and environmental impacts, especially at product end-of-life.
+In some countries, legislation restricts the use of specific substances in products (see Materials Restrictions below).
+Customers are also interested in the use of recycled and recyclable materials, such as in packaging.

 Baxter's research and development and manufacturing operations work with environmental, health and safety (EHS) specialists to ensure that new products meet robust environmental design principles, comply with environmental regulations and satisfy customer requirements.
-As part of the company's product development process, Baxter applies a Product Sustainability Review (PSR) to all new medical devices, assessing EHS impacts across the product life cycle, including those related to materials selection and use.
-This includes an enhanced screen for toxic chemicals, which Baxter works to eliminate when feasible.
-For example, new devices under development are designed to meet the European Union's Restriction on Hazardous Substances (RoHS) Directive guidelines worldwide and to avoid chemicals from the REACH (Registration, Evaluation and Authorisation and Restriction of Chemicals) Directive list of "Substances of Very High Concern" as is appropriate.
+As part of the company's product development process, Baxter applies a Product Sustainability Review (PSR) to all new medical devices, assessing EHS impacts across the product life cycle.
+For example, new electrical and electronic devices under development are designed to meet the European Union (EU) Restriction on Hazardous Substances (RoHS) Directive guidelines wherever they are sold worldwide.
+All devices are screened for the presence of chemicals from the REACH (Registration, Evaluation and Authorisation and Restriction of Chemicals) Regulation list of "Substances of Very High Concern" (SVHCs) and are considered for elimination.

-Supplementing PSR, Baxter also uses formal life cycle assessment to evaluate the environmental performance of its products and determine ways to reduce environmental footprint.
+Supplementing PSR, Baxter also uses life cycle assessment to evaluate the environmental performance of its products and determine ways to reduce their environmental footprints.
 This may include decreasing the presence of chemicals of concern and reducing life cycle water or energy consumption, carbon footprint and waste generation.
-See Product Sustainability Review for more detail.
+See Product Sustainability for more detail.

 Customers and governmental regulations increasingly require companies to disclose information about materials and chemical substances used in products and manufacturing.
-However, effectively tracking and complying with these regulations is complex given the number and evolution of these standards, and since a product may contain components from numerous suppliers worldwide
+Tracking and reporting this data is complex given the number and evolution of these standards, and since some products contain components from numerous suppliers worldwide.

-To better meet this challenge, Baxter is implementing a global project to determine and record in one resource the material chemical content of all substances and parts purchased for use in Baxter's products.
-The project also seeks to better understand what, if any, key chemicals of concern are present and to meet global regulations, such as the RoHS and REACH Directives.
-To date, the company has gathered information from more than 1,000 suppliers for about half of its product components (out of a total of tens of thousands of parts overall).
-Ensuring compliance will require heightened levels of supplier engagement, working with new suppliers, and potentially modifying product designs.
+Baxter is implementing a global project to determine and assess the material chemical content of substances and parts purchased for use in Baxter's products.
+The company uses this to understand what key chemicals of concern are present and to meet global regulations, such as the RoHS Directive and REACH Regulation.
+The company has identified the presence of SVHCs in some components and improved its understanding of which suppliers and components may pose a higher risk in this regard.
+Ensuring compliance requires ongoing expansion of supplier engagement, working with new suppliers, and potentially modifying product designs.